 One of your rights as an employee is the right to pursue workers’ compensation if you suffer an injury on the job.
 Unfortunately, many Baltimore workers are unaware of their rights.
 Employers and insurance companies exploit the desperation of an injured employee, and many workers don’t receive all they are entitled to under the law.

-At Cohen & Dwin, P.A., our experienced workers’ compensation attorneys fight for victims like you.
 We help you navigate the complex workers’ compensation system and relentlessly pursue every cent of compensation you deserve.
 If you have been hurt on the job, experienced a back injury at work, or are suffering from an occupational disease, contact our Baltimore workers’ compensation lawyers now.
 Since 1977, our attorneys have been standing strong for injured workers like you.

 Schedule your free consultation now.

 What You Are Entitled to Under Maryland’s Workers’ Compensation Law

 If you were injured on the job in Maryland, or if you are the surviving spouse or dependent child of a worker killed on the job, you are likely entitled to seek workers’ compensation benefits.
 These benefits are a type of insurance provided by your employer by law.